-The challenge resides on taking into account that the estimation of the credit elasticity of exports is subject to a reverse causality bias.
-On the one side, banking credit may lead a manufacturer to export.
-On the other side, export participation may lead a manufacturer to accrue debt with banking institutions.2 To address this problem, all of our estimates instrument a manufacturer's total demand of banking credit with a supply side instrument that is manufacturer specific.
+The challenge resides on acknowledging that the estimation of the credit elasticity of exports is subject to a reverse causality bias.
+While banking credit may lead a manufacturer to export, export participation may lead a manufacturer to accrue debt with banking institutions.
+To address this problem, all of our estimates instrument a manufacturer's total demand of banking credit with a supply side instrument that is manufacturer specific.
 We instrument a manufacturer's banking credit demand with the total loan disbursements of the banks that have a lending relationship with a manufacturing firm.
-Provided that our matched firm-bank dataset enables us to know the financial institutions that have a lending relationship with a manufacturer, we use the banks' balance sheet information on total loan disbursements joint with a manufacturer's information on it's financial lending ties to construct a supply side instrument for a manufacturer's demand of banking credit.
-In other words, our identification strategy uses the supply side determinants of a bank's credit disbursements to isolate a manufacturer's demand of banking credit from the factors determining a manufacturer's export performance.
-This empirical strategy allows us to estimate the effect of banking credit on a manufacturer's export per-
+Provided that our matched firm-bank dataset enables us to identify the financial institutions that have a lending relationship with a manufacturer's information on it's financial lending ties to construct a supply side instrument for a manufacturer's demand of banking credit.
+Our identification strategy uses the supply side determinants of a bank's credit disbursements to isolate a manufacturer's demand of banking credit from the factors determining a manufacturer's export performance.